 Right Plant, Right Place

 Match plants to the site conditions of your yard, including soil moisture (wet/dry), light exposure (sun/shade) and soil pH.
 Choosing the right plant for the right place will minimize pest, disease and other plant health problems.
-Consult the Dooryard Fruit Varieties EDIS publication to select fruit trees and cultivars appropriate for your region (North, Central, South Florida).
+Consult the Dooryard Fruit Varieties EDIS publication and check out our Fruitscapes website to select fruit trees and cultivars appropriate for your region (North, Central, South Florida).
 Select vegetables for planting each season according to the Florida Vegetable Gardening Guide in English or Spanish.

 Use drip or micro irrigation for vegetable gardens, fruit trees and plants in containers to water efficiently.
 Observe your plants and watch for signs of water stress (wilting leaves, droopiness).
 Use a rain gauge to monitor rainfall and adjust irrigation accordingly.
 Water at the base of plants, in the morning before 10am or in the evening after 4 pm, to reduce water loss due to evaporation.

 Fertilize according to special requirements of your fruits and vegetables.
 Amend soil with compost and other organic amendments to build the soil, provide nutrients, and increase water holding capacity.
 Adding organic matter is fundamental to building good soil and for Organic Vegetable Gardening in Florida.
 Get a soil test annually to check for the pH and nutrients, as vegetables extract a lot of nutrients from the soil.
 For more information on soil testing, click here.